 Achievement of at least one educational functioning level (EFL) by a participant who is receiving instruction below the postsecondary education level.

-An EFL gain is advancement of an educational level by making measurable improvement in educational attainment as measured bya pretest and posttest or by enrollment in a postsecondary education or training program after completion of a secondary school program.
+An EFL gain is advancement of an educational level by making measurable improvement in educational attainment as measured by:

+a pretest and posttest;

+awarding credits or units; or

+enrollment in a postsecondary education or training program after completion of a secondary school program.

 An example of an EFL would be moving from a 9th grade reading level to a 10th grade reading level.
 The tests typically used for this include the Test of Adult Basic Education (TABE) and the Basic English Skills Test (BEST).

-Examples of documentation to confirm an EFL MSG include:
+Examples of documentation that confirm an EFL MSG include:

-results from a TABE or BEST pretest and posttest showing skills gains or academic improvement;
+pretest and post-test results measuring an EFL gain (for example, TABE, BEST Plus);

-an adult high school transcript showing an EFL gain through the awarding of credits or
+an adult high school transcript showing the EFL gain through awarding credits or units; or

-postsecondary education or training enrollment substantiated by file documentation with program notes from post-secondary or training enrollment materials after completion of a secondary school program.
+enrollment in postsecondary education or training determined through data match, survey documentation, or program notes.

 Attainment of a secondary school diploma or its recognized equivalent.